Adding standard metafield definitions

-- Optional: If the standard definition doesn't match your metafield, click Change, and then select a different definition.
+- Optional: If the standard definition doesn't match your metafield, then click Change, and then select a different definition.

 - Optional: To prevent custom storefronts from displaying values for this metafield, deselect Storefronts.

 - Optional: To allow for this defintion to display for automated collections, select Automated collections.
 This option is only available for product and variant metafields.

-- Optional: To hide the metafield from the corresponding pages in your Shopify admin doesn't automatically display the metafield, click Definition pinned.
+- Optional: To unpin the metafield so that the corresponding pages in your Shopify admin doesn't automatically display the metafield, click Definition pinned.

 - Click Save.

 Next steps after adding metafield definitions

-After you add definitions for your metafields, you can do the following:
+After you add definitions for your metafields, you can complete the following actions: